-Rotokawau, and Whangamarino wetland, Kopuatai peat dome, wetlands listed in Section 3.7.7 of the Walkato Regional Plan, and the Opuatia wetland
+Rotokawau, and Whangamarino wetland, Kopuatai peat dome, wetlands listed in Section 3.7.7 of the Waikato Regional Plan, and the Opuatia wetland

-- Seasonal and monthly irrigation water balances shall be used to demonstrate that the amount of irrigation water applied does not exceed the irrigation demand by more than 20%.
-The irrigation water balances must be used to manage water irrigation and must be made available to the Walkato Regional Council on request.
+- a) Seasonal and monthly irrigation water balances shall be used to demonstrate that the amount of irrigation water applied does not exceed the irrigation demand by more than 20%.
+The irrigation water balances must be used to manage water irrigation and must be made available to the Waikato Regional Council on request.
 The irrigation water balances shall specify:

-- Area of land irrigated
+- i) Area of land irrigated

-- Crop(s) type and crop rotation dates
+- ii) Crop(s) type and crop rotation dates

 - iii) Volume of water irrigated

 - iv) Start and end date of irrigation season

-- Seasonal irrigation demand.
+- v) Seasonal irrigation demand.